jplag/JPlag/jplag.endToEndTesting/README.md

 - At the path `JPlag\jplag.endToEndTesting\src\test\resources\languageTestFiles` a new folder for the language should be created if it does not already exist.
 For example `[...]\resources\languageTestFiles\JAVA`.
 If you have plagiarized several different code samples, you can also create additional subfolders under the newly created folder for example `[...]\resources\languageTestFiles\JAVA\sortAlgo`.

-It is important to note that the resource folder name must be exactly the same as the language option in JPlag.
+It is important to note that the resource folder name must be exactly the same as the language identifier name in JPlag/Language.
 Otherwise the language option cannot be parsed correctly to the enum-type.
+ - c++ with "cpp"
- - JAVA
+ - c# with "csharp"
- - PYTHON_3
+ - GO with "go"
- - C_CPP
+ - Java with "java"
- - C_SHARP
+ - Kotlin with "kotlin"
- - GO_LANG
+ - Python3 with "python3"
- - KOTLIN
+ - R with "rlang"
- - R_LANG
+ - Rust with "rust"
- - SCALA
+ - Scala with "scala"

 Once the tests have been run for the first time, the information for the tests is stored in the folder `..\target\testing-directory-submission\LANGUAGE`.
 This data can be copied to the path `[...]\resources\results\LANGUAGE`.
 Each subdirectory gets its own result json file as `[...]\resources\results\JAVA\sortAlgo.json`.
 Once the test data has been copied, the endToEnd tests can be successfully tested.
 As soon as a change in the detection takes place, the results will differ from the stored results and the tests will fail if the results have changed.